PipedreamHQ/pipedream/docs/docs/components/api/README.md

 ### What is a component?

-Components are Node.js modules that run on Pipedream's serverless infrastructure.
+Components are Node.js [CommonJS modules](https://flaviocopes.com/commonjs/) that run on Pipedream's serverless infrastructure.

 - Trigger Node.js code on HTTP requests, timers, cron schedules, or manually
 - Emit data on each event to inspect it, trigger Pipedream hosted workflows or access it outside of Pipedream via API